 Encouraging appropriate clothing

-Workers should wear breathable, loose-fitting and lightly colored attire composed of material like cotton to keep them cool in the harsh summer sun.
+Workers should wear breathable, loose-fitting, and light-colored clothing composed of material like cotton to keep them cool in the harsh summer sun.
 If possible, they should also wear wide-brimmed hats to block some of the sun’s rays from their heads and faces.
-Keep in mind that protective clothing or personal protective equipment may increase the risk of heat stress.
-But, also be aware that heat stress can strike workers inside buildings where ambient outdoor temperatures and humidity may be present or even higher than outside.

 Scheduling frequent breaks